International Clinical Trials

 The following is a list of clinical research trials that we have been active participants.

-American Society of Breast Surgeons Nipple Sparing Mastectomy Registry (ACTIVE)
+American Society of Breast Surgeons Nipple Sparing Mastectomy Registry (INACTIVE)

 This study is a simple national registry of all patients who undergo nipple-sparing mastectomy in order to delineate the risks of the procedure and the success in preventing cancer and preserving cosmesis.

-Neoadjuvant Breast Registry – Symphony™ Trial (NBRST) (pronounced “in breast”) (ACTIVE)
+Neoadjuvant Breast Registry - Symphony™ Trial (NBRST) (pronounced “in breast”) (INACTIVE)

-Targit trial – Targeted Intraoperative Radiotherapy for Breast Cancer (ACTIVE)
+Targit trial – Targeted Intraoperative Radiotherapy for Breast Cancer (INACTIVE)

 International trial looking at the use of one treatment radiation therapy given in the operating room while the patient is asleep and undergoing breast preservation cancer surgery.
 Patients were randomized to standard 6-7 weeks of radiation versus one dose intra-operative radiation, and are being followed for many years, tracking survival and recurrence rates.
 Results have shown so far that recurrence rates for one dose radiation at surgery are equal to standard treatment. http://www.jayantvaidya.org/breast_cancer_surgeon/TARGIT_trial_results.html